 HSA.
-If you're covered by a qualified high deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,550 for self-only coverage and \$7,100 for family coverage for 2020 (plus \$1,000 if you're age 55 or older).
+If you're covered by a qualified high-deductible health plan, you can contribute pretax income to an employer-sponsored Health Savings Account - or make deductible contributions to an HSA you set up yourself - up to \$3,850 for self-only coverage and \$7,750 for family coverage (plus \$1,000 if you're age 55 or older) for 2023.
 HSAs can bear interest or be invested, growing tax-deferred similar to an IRA.
 Withdrawals for qualified medical expenses are tax-free, and you can carry over a balance from year to year.

 FSA.
-You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$2,750 in 2020.
+You can redirect pretax income to an employer-sponsored Flexible Spending Account up to an employerdetermined limit - not to exceed \$3,050 in 2023.
 The plan pays or reimburses you for qualified medical expenses.
-What you don't use by the plan year's end, you generally lose - though your plan might allow you to roll over up to \$550 to 2021.
-Or it might give you a 21/2-month grace period to incur expenses to use up the previous year's contribution.
-In response to the COVID-19 crisis, the IRS has temporarily made FSAs a little more flexible.
-Contact your employer for details.
-If you have an HSA, your FSA is limited to funding certain permitted expenses.
+(If you have an HSA, your FSA is limited to funding certain permitted expenses.)
+What you don't use by the plan year's end, you generally lose - though your plan might give you a 21⁄2-month grace period to incur expenses to use up the previous year's contribution.
+Or it might allow you to roll over up to \$610 to 2024.